rubensworks/sparqljson-parse.js/README.md

     .on('data', (bindings: IBindings) => console.log(bindings));
 ```

-Note that this is part of the SPARQL/JSON specification.
+Note that this is not part of the SPARQL/JSON specification.

 ## License
 This software is written by [Ruben Taelman](http://rubensworks.net/).